 Westworld season one just finished up on HBO and has become an instant classic new series about artificial intelligence (AI).
-If you have heard about AI but don’t understand fully what it is, stop and read this illuminating two part series: Part 1 and Part 2.
+If you have heard about AI but don’t understand fully what it is, stop and read this illuminating two-part series: Part 1 and Part 2.
 AI is a broad subject and there are many people smarter than myself worried about it, but the risks involved in creating artificial intelligence is a topic for another post.
-For the purposes of this article we are going to use Westworld as motivation for skillfully kick starting your 2017 content strategy.
+For the purposes of this article, we are going to use Westworld as motivation for skillfully kick-starting your 2017 content strategy.

 Are you trying to figure out how to get rolling on your 2017 content strategy?
 It helps to focus your efforts by picking a setting and an overarching theme.
 Westworld chose a western themed amusement park to show off the interplay of humans and androids.
 The setting (amusement park) and the theme (artificial intelligence) stay consistent throughout all 10 episodes of the first season.

 For your content strategy in 2017 where do you plan to roll this out (setting)?
 Are you planning to ramp up blogging efforts, or maybe focus on your social content?
-Have you determined the theme for your content?
+Have you determined the theme of your content?
 Are you trying to educate your potential customers on new developments in the industry?
 Do you have technical insight that you want to highlight to show off your expertise?
-So many things to consider, and a clear content setting and theme will lend consistency to your messaging that your audience will appreciate.
+So many things to consider, and a clear content setting and theme will lend consistency to your message that your audience will appreciate.

 Research has long proven that repeating your message over and over is an effective marketing strategy.
 Odds are strong that if you’re over the age of 35 you remember the following advertising slogans: “Got Milk?” and “Just do it!”
 Westworld repeatedly uses the same short mantra by discussing “The Maze.”